Policies and Procedures for the Office of the Registrar

 A.A. degree: Associate Provost for Academic & Faculty Affairs

-A.S. in all other Health Professions: Dean, Nursing & Health Professions
+All other Health Professions: Dean, Nursing & Health Professions or Program Director

 The Florida Legislature passed House Bill 1545, effective July 1, 1997, and amended effective July 1, 1999.
 This bill requires that students enrolled in the same undergraduate college credit course or developmental course more than two times shall pay fees at 100% of the full cost of instruction.
 (For purposes of this assessment, the Florida Legislature considers 100% of the full cost of instruction to be equal to the non-Florida resident fee, which is not subsidized by state monies.)